lucassabreu/clockify-cli/README.md

 ?
 Choose your user: user-id - John Doe
 ?
 Should try to find project by its name? (y/N) Yes
 ```

+The CLI saves your workspace info and an API token to `~/.clockify-cli.yaml` for future use.

 ```console
 foo@bar:~$ clockify-cli in -i